 Jar with Double Handles

-Originating in Henan province near the site of Junzhou (present-day Yuzhou City), Jun wares have a distinctive light-blue glaze to which potters added splashes of copper that fired to purple.
-This complex blue glaze was developed in the Northern Song and Jin dynasties.
-Jun-ware glazes are more opaque than most celadons.
-The best examples are thickly glazed: the glaze can be seen pooling at the foot of this vessel, a feature highly prized by collectors.
+Jun wares have a distinctive light-blue opaque glaze, to which potters added splashes of copper oxide that when fired became purple.
+This complex blue glaze was developed during the Northern Song (960–1127) and Jin dynasties.
+The best examples were fired twice to create the thick glaze effect; the glaze can be seen pooling at the foot of this vessel, a feature highly prized by collectors.
 This jar was for daily use, perhaps to hold flowers.

 Jun-ware porcelain (porcellaneous stoneware)

 Jin Dynasty-Yuan Dynasty

 Jin to Yuan Dynasty

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress